Where Will Josh Gordon End Up Next? Patriots, Packers Among Most Likely Options

-Josh Gordon’s rocky tenure with the Cleveland Browns is coming to an end, and the rumors are already flying about where the talented but troubled wide receiver will end up next.
+Josh Gordon’s rocky tenure with the Cleveland Browns is coming to an end, and the rumors are already flying about where the talented, but troubled wide receiver will end up next.

-On Saturday, the Browns announced that they plan to release Josh Gordon on Monday after what beat writer Mary Kay Cabot reported was a late arrival for practice.
-She added that Gordon injured his hamstring at a promotional shoot, and that the team had lost trust in him.
+On Saturday, the Browns announced that they plan to release Josh Gordon on Monday after what beat writer Mary Kay Cabot tweeted was a late arrival for practice.
+She added that Gordon injured his hamstring at a promotional shoot, and that the team had lost their trust in him.

 While the Browns have yet to cut Josh Gordon yet, there already seems to be some tight competition for his services.
-As Cabot noted in her report for Cleveland.com, the Browns are already getting calls about potentially trading Gordon.
+As Cabot noted in her report for Cleveland Plain Dealer, the Browns are already getting calls about potentially trading Gordon.

 “Teams have already begun calling Gordon about possible trades, ESPN’s Adam Schefter and NFL Network’s Ian Rapoport reported.
 Rapoport reported that at least five teams have expressed interest.
 A source also told Schefter that Gordon hurt the hamstring during a promotional shoot, presumably on Friday night.”